GrzegorzKozub/toys/README.md

   - Color Temp: User with RGB at 98 100 100 when Wide Gamutor 6500K when sRGB
   - Gamma: 2.2

+TFT Central provided `pg32ucdm.42.icm` ICC profile was created for brightness at 42 (120 nits) and RGB settings at 98 100 100 with uniform brightness enabled.

 LG 27GP950-B was calibrated for Gamer 1 profile, brightness set to 10 (around 120 nits) and gamma mode 2 selected.
 Hardware calibration resulted in the RGB settings of 50 50 47.
 Software calibration is stored in the ICC profile `27gp950-b.b10.icm`.
 Not relevant for calibration, contrast looks best at 70.

 ### Keyboard settings